How to Apply

 The application can be processed only when the application fee has been

 received.
-Domestic students who meet any one of the
+Domestic students who have a

 please request a fee waiver before submitting your application by emailing